Bertieio/SpiceItUp/README.md

 # SpiceOfLife
-Spice Of Life adds spices to the Minecraft as a earily game replacement for potions.
+Spice Of Life adds spices to the Minecraft as a early game replacement for potions.
 Currently its very early in development and doesn't have a release date planed.

 It is also the second mod I have made so the code will be iffy and I will have to rewrite it as I learn more.